ill-cam/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

+The mean value in the new dataset is 10,766 steps.

 5. Calculate and report the **median** total number of steps taken per day using the new dataset.